 The first step to getting involved is to show up at one of our bi-monthly planning meetings.
 We meet the first and third Tuesday of every month from 7:30-9:00pm.
-The first Tuesday of every month, we meet at Casa Ruby, at 2822 Georgia Ave NW.
+We meet at Casa Ruby, at 2822 Georgia Ave NW.
 This location is accessible via Green Line Metro Station, closest via Columbia Heights station.
-The third Tuesday of every month, we meet at Transgender Health Empowerment, at 1414 North Capitol St NW.
-This location is accessible via Red Line Metro Station, closest via NoMA-Gallaudet U station.

 - Our space is wheel-chair accessible; please e-mail us in advance if you need us to open the wheelchair-accessible entrance.